strapi/documentation/docusaurus/docs/dev-docs/setup-deployment-guides/installation/cli.md

 | PostgreSQL | 11.0    | 14.0        |
 | SQLite     | 3       | 3           |

-::: caution
+:::caution
 Strapi v4 does not support MongoDB.
 :::

 ## Creating a Strapi project

-::: strapi CLI installation options
+:::strapi CLI installation options
 The following installation guide covers the most basic installation option using the CLI.
 There are however other options that can be used when creating a new Strapi project:

 - Using the `--quickstart` flag at the end of the command to directly create the project in quickstart mode.